saikyun/native-image-clojure-c/README.md

 You need libSDL2 on your path, and possibly added to `"-Djava.library.path=<LIB_PATH_HERE>"` in `project.clj`.

 ```
+### you have to run make clean when switching between run-p and n
-make clean c/sdl.clj # ignore the error that is thrown, it's just so it stops the process
+make clean bindings # ignore the error that is thrown, it's just so it stops the process
 make run-p
 ```

 ## Steps for native-image

 ```
+### you have to run make clean when switching between run-p and ni
+make clean bindings # ignore the error that is thrown, it's just so it stops the process
-make clean ni # this compiles using native-image then runs the binary
+make ni # this compiles using native-image then runs the binary
 ```

 ## Acknowledgements